Natalia-Taft/TaftTutorials/README.md

 2) Click the "Center View" button, and re-size your volume so you can see it
 3) In the Display menu, choose your Preset.
 We will almost always be using umCT-Bone8Bit
 4) Adjust the Shift slider a TEENSY bit to make sure you can see the bones clearly, with minimal other stuff.
-5) Click the eye icon next to "Display ROI" so that you can see your ROI in the 3D volume window as well as in the individual slice views
+5) Click the eye icon next to "Display ROI" so that you can see your ROI in the 3D volume window as well as in the individual slice views.

 <img src ="https://raw.githubusercontent.com/Natalia-Taft/TaftTutorials/main/TutorialImages/FHLTTW_08.png">

 ## 10) Locate your region of interest and Crop